dcunited001/dcunited001.github.io/_posts/2018-12-14-what-is-the-soul-a-baseline-for-the-materialist-conception.md

 the composition of their soul."
 ---

+> So, yes, quite a bit of this article is more complicated than it
+> needs to be.
+The point is to coerce materialists into admitting a
+> definition of the soul, so that they must also admit the
+> sociophysical consequences of its existence.
+Like everything else I
+> feel is important to write, it is not easy to understand.
+I'm not
+> writing for mass appeal.
+I'm also unfortunately not following the
+> *"Universal Styleguide for Writers Who Immortalize Themselves"* --
+> which is available wherever books are sold, I'm sure.
+If only I had
+> known!
+I've tried to organize most of it so that the earlier content
+> is less technical.
+I hope to begin illustrating because many of
+> these ideas are so much easier to convey in pictures.
+This topic is
+> important to me because most people deny that socioinformational
+> phenomena contribute whatsoever to the problems I grapple with in
+> life.

 ## [From the Soul, Defined, to Jung's Individuation](#from-the-soul-defined-to-jungs-individuation)

 #### &#x2295; [The Soul Is Not Contained Entirely Within Your Body](#the-soul-is-not-contained-entirely-within-your-body)